UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

 # AIRDOS04: Quick start guide

 {: .highlight }
 This is an simplified version of the full user guide, made for fast detector setup.
 This quick-start guide contains only basic operations with the detector.
-For the complete manual, please refer [full_version](./AIRDOS04).
+For the complete manual, please refer [complete version](./AIRDOS04).

 ## Power-up